-1 1 Purpose and Findings.
+1 Purpose and Findin øs.
+I UI DUSC anu 1 IIIuIII ೭೦.

-I. The general court hereby finds that: the people of the state of New Hampshire find and declare that cannabis should be regulated so that:

-4 (a) Individuals will have to show proof of age or qualifying patient status before entering 5 a cannabis retail outlet or purchasing cannabis.

-- 6 (b) Safe access to therapeutic cannabis is preserved and expanded in a manner that 7 allows costs to come down, not increase, though integration of participants in the existing 8 therapeutic cannabis program competing on an even footing with other applicants of similar 9 qualifications. - (c) Selling, distributing, or transferring cannabis to minors and other individuals under the age of 21 shall remain illegal, except in the case of qualifying patients enrolled in the therapeutic cannabis program.

-(d) Driving under the influence of cannabis shall remain illegal, and funds shall be allocated for increased training of drug recognition experts to spot driving under the influence of substances including cannabis.

-(e) Moving cannabis production and sales from the underground, sometimes dangerous,illicit market to legal businesses allows for appropriate regulations and control.

-18 (f) Cannabis sold in this state will be tested, labeled, and subject to additional 19 regulations to ensure that consumers are informed and protected.

-(g) Some of the revenue generated from legal cannabis shall be used to support programs for education, prevention, treatment, and recovery related to the use of both legal and illegal drugs.

-(h) Marketing and advertising to minors is prohibited.

-(i) Advertising to the general public is prohibited.

-II.
-Many years of work have led to this effort which addresses the following goals to put the state of New Hampshire in the driver's seat to focus on harm reduction, not profits, and:

-26 (a) Allows the state to control distribution and access through state laws, administrative 27 rules, and local control.
+- I. The general court hereby finds that: the people of the state of New Hampshire find and declare that cannabis should be regulated so that: - (a) Individuals will have to show proof of age or qualifying patient status before entering a cannabis retail outlet or purchasing cannabis. - (b) Safe access to therapeutic cannabis is preserved and expanded in a manner that allows costs to come down, not increase, though integration of participants in the existing therapeutic cannabis program competing on an even footing with other applicants of similar qualifications. - (c) Selling, distributing, or transferring cannabis to minors and other individuals under the age of 21 shall remain illegal. - (d) Driving under the influence of cannabis shall remain illegal, and funds shall be allocated for increased training of drug recognition experts to spot driving under the influence of substances including cannabis. - (e) Moving cannabis production and sales from the underground, sometimes dangerous, illicit market to legal businesses allows for appropriate regulations and control. - (f) Cannabis sold in this state will be tested, labeled, and subject to additional regulations to ensure that consumers are informed and protected. - (g) Some of the revenue generated from legal cannabis shall be used to support programs for education, prevention, treatment, and recovery related to the use of both legal and illegal drugs. - (h) Marketing and advertising to minors is prohibited. - (i) Advertising to the general public is prohibited. - II.
+Many years of work have led to this effort which addresses the following goals to put the state of New Hampshire in the driver's seat to focus on harm reduction, not profits, and: - (a) Allows the state to control distribution and access through state laws, administrative rules, and local control. - (b) Keeps cannabis away from children and schools by establishing 1,000 foot distance requirements for stores, limiting access to retail outlets to people 21 and older or qualified patients, and imposing limits on product design and packaging.